 The Eurasian Economic Union (EAEU or EEU*) turned three on January 1, 2018.
-With five founding members — Russia, Kazakhstan, Belarus and Armenia — the Union was formally established on January 1, 2015.
+With four founding members — Russia, Kazakhstan, Belarus and Armenia — the Union was formally established on January 1, 2015.
 Kyrgyzstan joined officially in August 2015 but since, no other states in Eurasia have made efforts to join.

 For New Eastern Europe recently, Alexander Libman did a thorough job of asking, and then answering, “What does the Eurasian Economic Union (EAEU) actually do?”